Rules

 18 +2

-In this text, when referring to an attribute’s score, it will be spelled completely, like Strength.
+In this text, when referring to an attribute’s score, the full name appears (e.g., Strength).
 When referring to an attribute’s modifier, it will be abbreviated to three letters: STR, DEX, CON, INT, or WIS.

-If an injury, character advancements, or magic item alters an attribute, immediately update the attribute’s modifier.
+If an injury, character advancement, or magic item changes an attribute, immediately update the attribute’s modifier.

 Hit Points

 A character’s hit points (HP) measure their distance from death.
-If a character is reduced to zero HP, they are dying.
-Taking damage reduces a character’s HP.
-For instance, when a character with 11 HP takes 5 damage, they would have 6 HP remaining.
+If a character reaches zero HP, they are Mortally Injured.
+Taking Damage reduces a character’s HP.
+For instance, if a character with 11 HP takes 5 damage, they would have 6 HP remaining.

-A new character rolls the HP Progression for their Class for the maximum HP, adding their Con.
-If they have chosen the Die Hard Feat they add +2 to the roll.
+A new character rolls the HP Progression for their Class to determine their maximum HP, adding their CON.
+If they have the Die Hard Feat, they add +2 to the roll.
 The final value for a given die cannot be less than 1 HP.

-A character gains maximum HP as they advance in character level, re-rolling their prior levels and taking the new score if it’s higher, as explained in advancement.
+Characters gain maximum HP as they advance in level, re-rolling their prior levels’ HP and taking the new score if it’s higher, as outlined in advancement.

-NPCs roll a number of d8’s for thier HP equal to their Hit Dice (HD).
+NPCs roll a number of d8s for their HP equal to their Hit Dice (HD).

 Saving Throws

-Saving throws are rolled to resist some unusual danger or chance hazard.
-To make a saving throw, a person rolls 1d20 and tries to get equal or higher than their saving throw target.
-Sometimes a save might have bonuses or penalties applied to the roll, but a natural roll of 1 on the die always fails the save, and a natural roll of 20 is always a success.
+Saving throws resist unusual dangers or chance hazards.
+To make a saving throw, roll 1d20 and try to get a result equal to or higher than the saving throw target.
+Sometimes bonuses or penalties apply to the roll, but a natural 1 always fails, and a natural 20 always succeeds.

 There are three types of saving throws.
-Usually it will be obvious which type is most appropriate for a threat, but the GM makes the call.
+While the appropriate type usually feels obvious for a given threat, the GM makes the final call.

 Physical saves resist exhaustion, poisons, diseases, or other bodily afflictions.
-A Character’s Physical saving throw target is equal to 16 minus their character level and the highest of their STR or CON.
+A Character’s Physical saving throw target equals 16 minus their character level and the higher of their STR or CON.

-Evasion saves apply when dodging explosions, avoiding traps, reacting to sudden peril, or other occasions where speed is of the essence.
-A Character’s Evasion saving throw target is equal to 16 minus their character level and the highest of their DEX or INT.
+Evasion saves apply when dodging explosions, avoiding traps, reacting to sudden peril, or other situations where speed matters.
+A Character’s Evasion saving throw target equals 16 minus their character level and the higher of their DEX or INT.

 Mental saves apply when resisting mental attacks, insubstantial magic spells, psychological trauma, and other mental hazards.
-A Character’s Mental saving throw target is equal to 16 minus their character level and the highest of their INT or WIS.
+A Character’s Mental saving throw target equals 16 minus their character level and the higher of their INT or WIS.

-NPCs have a single saving throw target equal to 15 minus half their rounded-down HD.
-Thus, an NPC with 3 HD would have a saving throw target of 14+ for any particular hazard.
+NPCs use a single saving throw target, which equals 15 minus half their rounded-down Hit Dice (HD).
+For example, an NPC with 3 HD has a saving throw target of 14+ for any hazard.

 Skills

-A PC’s skills reprsent their training.
-A newly-created PC starts with a few trained skills and gain more as they level up.
+A PC’s skills represent their training.
+A newly-created PC starts with a few trained skills and gains more as they level up.

 Skills are rated on a scale from -1 to 4.
 Level -1 represents an absence of training.
-Level 0 represents basic competence.
-Level 1 represents professional-level skill.
-Level 2 in a skill likely makes a character the best in a village or city block.
-Level 3 represents mastery, and likely makes the character one of the best in a city.
-Level 4 represents world-class skill.
+Level 0 indicates basic competence.
+Level 1 reflects professional-level skill.
+Level 2 likely makes a character the best in a village or city block.
+Level 3 represents mastery, making the character one of the best in a city.
+Level 4 reflects world-class expertise.

 All skills start at level -1.